 The D. Ralph Davison, Jr. Scholarship Endowment

-Established to honor Dr. Davison upon his retirement after 20 years of service from 1986 - 2006 as Head of School, the fund provides tuition support for four Upper School students who, in addition to qualifying for financial aid, will make an extraordinary contribution to the life of the Greensboro Day School community.
+Established to honor Dr. Davison upon his retirement after 20 years of service from 1986 - 2006 as Head of School, the fund provides tuition support for Upper School students who, in addition to qualifying for financial aid, will make an extraordinary contribution to the life of the Greensboro Day School community.

 The Dillard Athletic Center Endowment

 Established in 1999 by Mr. Dillard's wife, the late Frances Marr Dillard, and his daughters Sally Dillard Cohen '76, Mary Marr Dillard Johnson '75 and Nancy Dillard Williams, the fund supports improvements to the John H. Dillard Athletic Center.
 The late Mr. Dillard is the grandfather of Katie Cohen '08, Lilly Cohen '10, Robert Johnson '05, Katherine Johnson '07, Dillard Williams 01, and Jackson Williams '07.

 Carla D. Dowler Tradition of Caring Award Endowment

 Established in 2005 upon the retirement of Lower School Director Carla Dowler to honor her years of service, is awarded annually to a member of the Lower School Community (teacher, parent, or other adult) who reflects an approach to learning and life which values kindness and sensitivity to others, a determination to succeed, a love for learning and an abiding respect for teaching children.
 Mrs. Dowler’s children are Julie Dowler Shepard ’88 and Jonathan Dowler ’01.